gitbls/ndm/README.md

 **install &mdash;** Install the configuration files created by the *build* command

-installs the generated configuration. `install --site` installs new dhcp and bind site files and dhcp-key.
-Typically you'll do a `build --site` and `install --site` initially, and then very infrequently.
-See the section above "When is an ndm build/install needed?".
-Note: No running system configuration files are changed until an *ndm install* is done.
+installs the generated configuration.**Note:** No running system configuration files are changed until an *ndm install* is done.

-The `install --reset` command resets all the dhcp and bind configurations to the just-initialized state.
+The `ndm install --reset` command resets all the dhcp and bind configurations to the just-initialized state.
 All dynamic zone definitions are removed, as are all DHCP leases.
 This is primarily for testing, but can be used with care on live networks.
-Best is to have all hosts with statically-assigned DHCP-requested addresses.
+Best practice is to have all hosts with statically-assigned DHCP-requested addresses.

 **list &mdash;** List all entries in the database.